Vantor (company): 1992–2017: Origins as DigitalGlobe

-What is now known as Vantor was started when DigitalGlobe was founded in 1992 by Walter Scott in Oakland, California.
+Vantor was started when DigitalGlobe was founded in 1992 by Walter Scott in Oakland, California.

 2017–2022: Acquisition by MDA and formation of Maxar

 In 2017, DigitalGlobe was acquired by MacDonald, Dettwiler and Associates (MDA), who renamed the merged company Maxar.
 The headquarters of the combined entity was then established in Westminster, Colorado.
 The company was dual-listed on the TSX and NYSE.